virtmax/NucMath/README.md

 # NucMath
 NucMath (pron: nuke math) is a collection of math classes and functions.

+Don't Try This at Home

 #### License
 MIT (see LICENSE file)